Daddy Longlegs (2009 film): Plot

 While Sage and Frey remain unconscious, Lenny steers clear of the apartment as it is now a stressful environment for him.
 He stays overnight at Leni's apartment but leaves a spare key where it is easily found by a nosy neighbor the next morning.
 After this Leni cuts contact with Lenny.
-The next night, he meets up with some other friends, but gets all of them arrested by indiscreetly spray painting on a wall.
+The next night, he meets with some other friends, but gets all of them arrested by indiscreetly spray-painting on a wall.
 After Lenny returns home from jail, Sage and Frey finally wake up.
 Lenny takes them to a park, then a museum where they see a large-scale model of a mosquito and he jokes about having killed a giant mosquito in his apartment.
 Later that night, the boys are frightened by the prospect of a giant mosquito and can't sleep, even though Lenny insists it's not real.

 The next day, the boys return to their mother's custody.
-Lenny, now alone, grows increasingly discontent, throwing public temper tantrums around his friends and repeatedly calling Leni, who does not pick up.
-After having a surreal nightmare about the giant mosquito, Lenny abducts his sons from school, convincing their nanny that there was a scheduling mix-up.
+Now alone, Lenny grows increasingly discontent, throwing public temper tantrums around his friends and repeatedly calling Leni, who doesn’t pick up.
+After having a nightmare about the giant mosquito, Lenny abducts his sons from school, convincing their nanny that there was a scheduling mix-up.
 While cooking for the boys, he sends them to the grocery store with a shopping list.
 Upon returning they find all the furniture in the apartment packed up, and Lenny reveals they are moving, though the circumstances are left unclear.
 When Lenny irritates the hired movers enough that they kick him out onto the street, he and the boys carry their belongings around on the sidewalk and load them onto a Roosevelt Island tram.